Daniell integral: Axioms

 That is, we define a continuous non-negative linear functional $I$ over the space of elementary functions.

 These elementary functions and their elementary integrals may be any set of functions and definitions of integrals over these functions which satisfy these axioms.
 The family of all step functions evidently satisfies the above axioms for elementary functions.
 Defining the elementary integral of the family of step functions as the (signed) area underneath a step function evidently satisfies the given axioms for an elementary integral.
 Applying the construction of the Daniell integral described further below using step functions as elementary functions produces a definition of an integral equivalent to the Lebesgue integral.
 Using the family of all continuous functions as the elementary functions and the traditional Riemann integral as the elementary integral is also possible, however, this will yield an integral that is also equivalent to Lebesgue's definition.
 Doing the same, but using the Riemann–Stieltjes integral, along with an appropriate function of bounded variation, gives a definition of integral equivalent to the Lebesgue–Stieltjes integral.

 Sets of measure zero may be defined in terms of elementary functions as follows.
 A set $Z$ which is a subset of $X$ is a set of measure zero if for any $\epsilon > 0$, there exists a nondecreasing sequence of nonnegative elementary functions $h_p(x)$ in H such that $Ih_p < \varepsilon$ and $\sup_p h_p(x) \ge 1$ on $Z$.

 A set is called a set of full measure if its complement, relative to $X$, is a set of measure zero.
 We say that if some property holds at every point of a set of full measure (or equivalently everywhere except on a set of measure zero), it holds almost everywhere.

 Definition

-Although the end result is the same, different authors construct the integral differently.
+Although the result is the same, different authors construct the integral differently.
 A common approach is to start with defining a larger class of functions, based on our chosen elementary functions, the class $L^+$, which is the family of all functions that are the limit of a nondecreasing sequence $h_n$ of elementary functions, such that the set of integrals $Ih_n$ is bounded.
 The integral of a function $f$ in $L^+$ is defined as:

 It can be shown that this definition of the integral is well-defined, i.e. it does not depend on the choice of sequence $h_n$.

 However, the class $L^+$ is in general not closed under subtraction and scalar multiplication by negative numbers; one needs to further extend it by defining a wider class of functions $L$ with these properties.